-After recording your judgment and attaching a lien to the defendant’s property, you may unfortunately may find that a debtor still does not want to pay the judgment debt.
-A second option to enforce a debt is to seek a garnishment of the debtor’s wages.
-When sought by a creditor, wage garnishment requires the employer of the debtor to withhold a portion of the judgment debtor’s wages each pay period and forward the money to the you until the judgment is “satisfied”, i.e. paid in full.
-For more information on garnishments, see the People’s Law Library’s Guide to Garnishments: Garnishments.
+A wage garnishment requires the employer of the debtor to withhold a portion of the judgment debtor’s wages each pay period and forward the money to the creditor until the judgment is satisfied (paid in full).
+For more information on garnishments, see the People’s Law Library’s article on Garnishments.

-While a garnishment is in affect, you, as the creditor, must keep records of all payments credited to the defendant.
-After each month in which any payment is credited, you must prepare a written statement of all credited payments and send this statement to the garnishee and to the debtor.
-While you are not required to send a copy of the statement to the court, it is wise and very recommended to keep a copy of each statement until 90 days after the end of the garnishment proceeding.
+While a garnishment is in affect, the creditor, must keep records of all payments credited to the defendant.
+After each month in which any payment is credited, the creditor must prepare a written statement of all payments and send this statement to the garnishee and to the debtor.
+While the creditor is not required to send a copy of the statement to the court, it is wise and very recommended to keep a copy of each statement until 90 days after the end of the garnishment case.

-When requested, you have an obligation to make these statements available for review by the court or any party.
-If you fail to provide statements to the debtor disclosing the payments and the manner in which they were credited, the debtor can request that the court dismiss the garnishment proceeding and order you to pay the debtor’s attorney’s fees and costs.
-Read the Law: MD Code Comm.
-Law § 15-601.1-607, Maryland Rule 3-646
+When requested, the creditor has an obligation to make the statements available for review by the court or any party.
+If the creditor fails to provide statements to the debtor disclosing the payments, and the manner in which they were credited, the debtor can request that the court dismiss the garnishment case and order the creditor to pay the debtor’s attorney’s fees and costs.
+Read the Law: Md.
+Code, Commercial Law § 15-601.1-607, Md.
+Rules 2-646 (CC); 3-646 (DC)

 Examination In Aid of Enforcement of Money Judgment

 After recording a judgment, many creditors do not know the full extent of a debtor’s assets.
-In order to help you enforce your judgment, you may request an examination before the Court.
-Under this procedure, the Court will order the debtor to appear before a judge and testify, under oath, to testify as to the amount and extent of assets owned.
+In order to help creditors enforce the judgment, a creditor may request an examination before the Court.
+Under this procedure, the Court will order the debtor to appear before a judge and testify, under oath, about their assets and money resources.
 From there, a debtor can request a Writ of Execution, as explained below, to seize the property and use the proceeds from the sale to satisfy the judgment.
-Effective October 1, 2015, the Court may require you to show good cause for any additional Examinations In Aid of Enforcement of Money Judgment.
-Read the Law: Md Code Cts. & Jud.
-Proc. § 11-404
+The Court may require a creditor to show good cause for any additional Examinations In Aid of Enforcement of Money Judgment.
+Read the Law: Md.
+Code, Courts and Judicial Proceedings § 11-404

 Writ of Execution

-In addition to a property lien and wage garnishment, you may request a writ of execution and ask a court order that the debtor’s assets be sold in order to pay the debt.
+A writ of execution and asks a court to order that the debtor’s assets be sold in order to pay the debt.
 It is important to note that certain items are exempt from attachment, including, but not limited to, clothing, tools of trade or profession, and small amounts of property including money.
 Read the Rules: See Rules 3-644 thru 3-646

-Should the defendant reside in another state, the court for that state may be petitioned to enforce the Maryland judgment by garnishing wages or implementing other forms of attachment.
+If the defendant resides in another state, the court for that state may be petitioned to enforce the Maryland judgment by garnishing wages or implementing other forms of attachment.